Telecommunications in Yemen: Internet usage

 Yemen had 2.349 million Internet users in 2011, up from 295,232 in 2008, and 270,000 in 2006.
 These low numbers are attributed to the high cost of computer equipment and connections in combination with the population's low level of income, as well as to the restricted bandwidth available on Yemen's outdated telephone network.
 There were 33,206 Internet hosts in 2012.

-There are five Internet service providers in Yemen.
+There are five mobile service providers in Yemen.

 The top-level domain for Yemen is .ye.

 Providers

 TeleYemen is the exclusive provider of international telecommunications for Yemen—fixed-line and wireless mobile companies, telex, and Internet services—and is one of the mobile-phone operators.
 In 2003 the government-owned Public Telecommunications Corporation assumed full control of TeleYemen, and a year later it awarded a five-year management contract to France Telecom.

 In 2001 two private companies won 15-year licenses to provide mobile phone services.
 The growth of the companies' networks has resulted in coverage of about 60 percent of the population, but threats to internal security coupled with poor consumer payment history remain obstacles to future growth.
 In August 2005, the government awarded a contract to a joint venture between China Mobile and a group of Yemeni investors to take a 55 percent stake in Yemen's third mobile network; the government will retain a 25 percent share.
 In August 2006, the same conglomerate was awarded a contract for a fourth mobile network.
-The four mobile network providers currently present in the mobile phone market are Yemeni Omani United (YOU, previously MTN Yemen), Sabafon, Yemen Mobile, and Y (Y Telecom).
+The four mobile network providers currently present in the mobile phone market are Yemeni Omani United (YOU, previously MTN Yemen), Sabafon, Yemen Mobile,Yemen 4G, and Y (Y Telecom).